-Support collaboration and alignment across public health, public safety, and behavioral health systems to support effective responses to substance abuse and drug overdoses.
+Support collaboration and alignment across public health, public safety, and behavioral health systems to support effective responses to substance use and misuse and drug overdoses.

-Integrate the child welfare, public safety, and behavioral health system to facilitate access to effective services for children and families impacted by the substance abuse epidemic.
+Integrate the child welfare, public safety, and behavioral health system to facilitate access to effective services for children and families impacted by the substance use and misuse epidemic.

-Develop models to address the complex and variable nature of rural and tribal substance abuse and increasing treatment capacity.
+Develop models to address the complex and variable nature of rural and tribal substance use and misuse and increase treatment capacity.

 A comprehensive approach to illicit substance use and misuse includes screening and assessing for substance use disorder across the sequential intercept model and strengthening state prescription drug monitoring programs to facilitate appropriate prescribing and dispensing of controlled pharmaceuticals and identifying drug diversion.

-Support media campaigns to increase knowledge about opioids, stimulants, and other substances of abuse and the associated risks.
+Support media campaigns to increase knowledge about opioids, stimulants, and other substances of use and misuse and the associated risks.